JaapvanEkris/openrowingmonitor/docs/README.md

 ## Features

-OpenRowingMonitor can provide you with metrics directly or connect to watches, apps and games via bluetooth, ANT+ and MQTT and allow you to export your data to the analysis tool of your choice.
-These features have been tested intensily, where most features have survived flawlessly over thousands of kilometers of rowing with different types of rowing machines.
+OpenRowingMonitor can provide you with metrics directly, via watches (ANT+), apps and games (bluetooth) and Home Automation (MQTT).
+It also allows you to export your data to the analysis tool of your choice.
+These features have been tested intensily.
+Most features have survived flawlessly over thousands of kilometers of rowing with different types of rowing machines.

 <!-- markdownlint-disable-next-line no-inline-html -->
 <img src="img/openrowingmonitor_frontend.png" alt="Image showing the main OpenRowingMonitor screen" title="The main screen" width="700"><br clear="left">